HannahMarieWieser/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An responsive website responds to resizing where the items will fit into the new display size.
+For example, items will be set with percentages instead of pixels, so they resize properly to fit any screensize.
+The website may also feature media queries, but are not hard coded for widths.
+A fully adaptive website, however, will have different layouts for different display sizes.
+For example there will be a layout for mobile, one for tablet, and then one for desktop.
+The display widths are hard coded to each media query.

 2. Describe what it means to be mobile first vs desktop first.

+A mobile first website means that it is designed starting with the mobile layout.
+The media queries will say 'min-width'.
+A desktop first build starts with the desktop sizing and layout, and then versions for mobile or tablet are later created.
+The media queries will say 'max-width'.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Rem units are the relative length units in respect to the root element in the page.
+In this case, it would be html tag.
+Having this font-size will allow for adjusting the overall page font size, and allows for greater accessibility than just hard-coding font sizes.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe preprocessing as a way to write cleaner and more efficient CSS.
+It was ways to layout code for clarity by nesting, and allows for better flexibility with styling in the form of mixins and parametric mixins.
+Preprocessing also allows users to have different css(on in our case, less) style sheets for different aspects of the website.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favourite concept in preprocessing is the cleanliness that it gives the code.
+For example, the ability to nest css is a beautiful feature, and allows for me to keep track of what belongs where.
+Media queries also being nested is amazing.
+The concept the gives me the most trouble are the parametric mixins.
+I always have to check to make sure i'm doing it correctly and have the correct variable types.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.